 Whether you are looking for physical performance, back pain relief, or an aesthetic rear-end Gluteus Minimus exercises can fit right into your routine.
-Read on to learn what the small, yet powerful Gluteus Minimus muscle is and how to exercise it to your advantage.
+Read on to learn about the small yet powerful Gluteus Minimus muscle and how to exercise it to your advantage.

 What Are Gluteus Minimus Exercises?

-Gluteus Minimus exercises build strength, side, and endurance in the deep Gluteus Minimus muscle.
+Gluteus Minimus exercises build strength, size, and endurance in the deep Gluteus Minimus muscle.
 Gluteus Minimus is the smallest of the gluteal muscles, and it lies underneath its similar counterpart Gluteus Medius .